-&lt;sup>15 Information about funding needs to more accessible, and timelines for funding decisions need to be coordinated so that students have their complete financial aid package as early as possible to positively influence decisions about enrollment.
+Information about funding needs to more accessible, and timelines for funding decisions need to be coordinated so that students have their complete financial aid package as early as possible to positively influence decisions about enrollment.

-&lt;sup>16 Established in 1983, the Office of Pre-College Outreach and Engagement (formerly named the Pre-Collegiate Development Program) has served over 45,000 K-12 students, exposing them to higher education on the CU Boulder campus.
+Established in 1983, the Office of Pre-College Outreach and Engagement (formerly named the Pre-Collegiate Development Program) has served over 45,000 K-12 students, exposing them to higher education on the CU Boulder campus.
 Many of these students go on to pursue higher education.